 An overall mark of 50% is required to pass each module.
 PG Diploma students must obtain 120 credits at Master's level.

 Modules have a broad range of summative assessment, from traditional essay through to short research reports involving original analysis of data.
 Some modules also offer the valuable opportunity for formative assessment, i.e., for feedback on their work which does not contribute towards the final module mark.
-All modules will allow for feedback during class, for example, asking questions and class discussion.
-We encourage students to take advantage of these opportunities.

 The Graduate School